flushwhy/fe/readme.md

 ## Installation

 You need FFmpeg, and itch.io's butler installed.
-Then you need to add the path to the ffmpeg and butler to your PATH.
+Then you need to add ffmpeg and butler to your PATH.
 You can test by running the following into CMD, PowerShell, or Bash:

 ```bash
 ffmpeg